LadyKerr/GitGoing/README.md

 > 💡 This will create a copy of the repository in your GitHub account.

-4. Then, start by cloning the forked repository to your local machine.
+4. Then, clone the forked repository to your local machine.

 ```bash
     git clone https://github.com/YourHandle/GitGoing.git